artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 Not taking the care to manage the size of the DOD/BBox on complex compositing work is going to bring even the best workstation to its knees or, at the very least, make for a slower artist.

-## Size on disk
+## Size in script

 Taking a look at the file dialog box for our nukescripts, an item to note is the size on disk of the Stamp scripts compared to the non-Stamp scripts.

 ![Screenshot of the File>Open dialog for the LaProfiler nukescripts folder](/wiki/assets/Screenshot_LaProfiler_FileDialog.png)

-Pasting a few Stamps and an Anchor into a text editor will show us the space on disk they take within a nukescript when compared to a set of Dot nodes.
+Pasting a few Stamps and an Anchor into a text editor will show us the space they take within a nukescript when compared to a set of Dot nodes.
+Not really a big issue, but just something to note if you really feel the need use a hidden input.

 ![Screenshot of Dots and Stamps in a text editor](/wiki/assets/Screenshot_TextEditor_DotsAndStamps.gif)